-PTA 1300/1301 Neurological Conditions I ......3 credits Several common neurological conditions are presented along with medical/physical therapy management.
-Intervention principles and techniques needed to assist the physical therapist and continue plans of care will be taught.
+Pathologies and medical/physical therapy management of orthopedic conditions and dysfunctions are presented, along with tests and measurements such as goniometry and manual muscle testing.
+Students will have didactic and laboratory sessions on physical therapy intervention principles and technical skills related to patients with orthopedic conditions, including additional documentation and beginning psychosocial and professional issues.
+(Prerequisites: admission into the PTA program, PTA 1010, 1040/1041, 1100/1101.
+Corequisite: PTA 1300/1301, 1331) S and continue plans of care will be taught.
 Lecture and laboratory sessions will focus on pathology, physical therapy tests and measurements, and hands-on treatment in simulated patient situations.
 (Prerequisite: admission into the PTA program, PTA 1010, 1040/1041, 1100/1101.
 Corequisite: PTA 1200/1201, 1331) S